saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Blacklist
 =========

-:guilabel:`Odoo SMS Marketing` has a :guilabel:`Blacklist` feature that provides recipients with the power to add their phone number to a list of people who no longer want to receieve communications or mailings.
+Odoo *SMS Marketing* has a :guilabel:`Blacklist` feature that provides recipients with the power to add their phone number to a list of people who no longer want to receieve communications or mailings.

-This is also known as the "Unsubscribe Process."
-Customers will automatically be added onto the :guilabel:`Blacklist`, if they click :guilabel:`Unsubscribe`, via their :guilabel:`Subscription Management Page`.
+This is also known as the unsubscribe process: customers will automatically be added onto a *blacklist*, if they click :guilabel:`Unsubscribe`, via their :guilabel:`Subscription Management` page.
 Customers can also be added manually to the blacklist, if necessary.

-To see a complete collection of blacklisted numbers, navigate to the :guilabel:`SMS Marketing` app, and go to :menuselection:`Configuration --> Blacklisted Phone Numbers`.
-Doing so, reveals a separate page containing every blacklisted phone number in the database.
+To see a complete collection of blacklisted numbers, navigate to the :menuselection:`SMS Marketing app --> Configuration --> Blacklisted Phone Numbers` to reveal a dashboard containing every blacklisted phone number in the database.

 .. image:: mailing_lists_blacklists/sms-blacklist-menu.png
    :align: center
    :alt: SMS Blacklist menu in the application.

-To manually add a number, click the :guilabel:`Create` button in the upper-left.
-When clicked, Odoo reveals a separate page, in which the phone number to be blacklisted is entered.
+To manually add a number to a blacklist, click the :guilabel:`Create` button in the upper-left corner of the dashboard and enter the phone number on the next page's form.
 There's also a checkbox to indicate whether that particular phone numnber is :guilabel:`Active` (or not).

 .. image:: mailing_lists_blacklists/sms-blacklist-create.png
    :align: center
    :alt: SMS Blacklist menu in the application.

-Once the form is completed, click :guilabel:`Save` to add it to the :guilabel:`Blacklist`.
-To remove any number from the :guilabel:`Blacklist`, select the desired number, and click :guilabel:`Unblacklist`.
+Once the form is completed, click :guilabel:`Save` to add it to the :guilabel:`Blacklisted Phone Numbers` list.
+To remove any number from the blacklist, select the desired number on the dashboard, and then, on the phone number's form, click :guilabel:`Unblacklist`.

 Importing blacklists
 --------------------

 During a software/platform migration, it is possible to import an already existing blacklist of contacts.
-This would include customers, who have already asked to be :guilabel:`Blacklisted` on SMS mailings.
+This would include customers, who have already asked to be blacklisted` on :abbr:`SMS (Short Message Service)` mailings.

-To do that, navigate to the :guilabel:`SMS Marketing` app, and go to :menuselection:`Configuration --> Blacklisted Phone Numbers`.
-Then, select the :guilabel:`Favorites` drop-down (beneath the search bar), and click :guilabel:`Import records`.
+To do that, navigate to :menuselection:`SMS Marketing app --> Configuration --> Blacklisted Phone Numbers`, and then select the :guilabel:`Favorites` drop-down menu (beneath the search bar), and click :guilabel:`Import records`.

 .. image:: mailing_lists_blacklists/import-blacklist.png
    :align: center